.

 Stages of the Portuguese Coastal Way

-Stages of the Central–Coastal Portuguese Way
+Stages of the Central–Coastal Portuguese Way (shared section)

-Complete Guide to the Portuguese Way
+Complete Guide to the Portuguese Way of Saint James – Stages, Distances and Planning

 The Portuguese Way is structured into two main official variants: